+- Health and Safety

 - Safeguarding

 - the Audit Process

 - the SAR Process

-- Sustainability

-- Ofsted and the Skills Bill
+- · Ofsted and the Skills Bill

-- Equality, Diversity and Inclusion

 - Understanding the Budget

 Members were given access to the Governance Development Programme provided by the AOC and ETF, as well as statutory modules on 'Smartlog' on health and safety, safeguarding and GDPR.
 Members were also invited to attend AOC conferences, given copies of Eversheds legal updates (including webinar details), directed to modules by ACAS, provided with relevant updates and courses from the NGA and Governors for Schools as well as provided with copies of Governance Briefings by the AOC and the SFCA.
 These opportunities were highlighted to members as part of a standing training item at meetings of the Corporation and via regular newsletters circulated by email.
-The training email included the option to complete a survey to inform the Clerk of relevant training attended, with 71 entries reported in 2021/22.

-The Clerk completed the following development activities in 2021/22
+The Clerk completed the following development activities in 2022/23